by Rolf Sattler

 As I pointed out above, a second type of misevaluations that can have unhealthy and harmful consequences is due to more or less inaccurate maps, that is, more or less inappropriate language.
 For example, saying that he always acts irresponsibly or that she is never good would constitute inaccurate maps because these statements appear incorrect.
 Many people seem to be more aware of such misevaluations and their potentially harmful consequences than the misevaluations based on a lack of awareness of abstraction.

 Through this awareness we can also change the way we talk and write.
 Korzybski proposed “extensional devices” that create more awareness of the process of abstraction and help to bring language closer to reality, or in other words, improve the partial correspondence between language and reality.
 In their book Drive Yourself Sane, S.P.
-Kodish and B. I. Kodish (2011) discussed such devices as follows (see also Steve Stockdale’ free e-book):
+Kodish and B. I. Kodish (2011) discussed Korzybski's extensional devices and other extensional techniques as follows (see also Stockdale 2009):

 Instead or in addition to the “etc” we may say, for example, that “he appears dishonest to me,” which underlines that this is just my view or perception and not a reality that exists independently of me.